So your divorce is settled, the court process feels like it’s over and moving on is all you want to do.

-If that does not work, then you have to file a motion with the court to have alimony and/or child support paid through the probation department and even have his or her wages garnished.
+If the contact is unsuccessful, or your ex-spouse refuses to make payments, then you can file a motion with the court to have alimony and/or child support paid through the probation department and even have his or her wages garnished.

 All in all, there are various ways to get the money that is rightfully yours, so if you cannot work it out with your ex trying to convince him or her to pay, your best course of action is through legal means- this not only remedies the situation the most efficiently and effectively, but shows your ex that you mean business so that payments will not be missed again in the future.